 Jubilee Scotland wants to abolish the use of Public Private Partnerships (PPPs) in Scotland.

 Since the 1990s Scotland has been using Public Private Partnerships (PPPs) to fund public projects.
 This scheme – in its various forms over the years (PFI, NPD, Hub) – has left cash-strapped local authorities across Scotland paying millions more than necessary for public projects, providing huge profits for private companies.
 It has created unjust debt and has added unnecessary pressure to local services across the public sector.
-The Scottish Government have criticised PPPs but failed to take sufficient action to help councils find viable alternatives.

 Poor Value for Money.